-Aurea Montes-Rodriguez is the Vice President of Organizational Growth at Community Coalition, a social justice non-profit based in South Los Angeles.
+Aurea Montes-Rodriguez is the Executive Vice President of Community Coalition, a social justice non-profit based in South Los Angeles.
 Born in Mexico but raised in South LA, Aurea is responsible for the development and sustainability of the organization.
 She is a passionate community organizer and advocate focusing on building black and brown unity, and has been working in South LA for over fifteen years.

 Aurea built Community Coalition’s Development Department.
 She built a team responsible for raising $4.5 million annually, through public and private grants, a fundraising gala, and grassroots fundraisers.
 She led a successful campaign to purchase Community Coalition’s headquarters building, and Aurea is now working on a $5 million capital project to renovate it.